 Princeton University engaged CosciaMoos Architecture to renovate multiple laboratory spaces, each designed for and dedicated to a Principal Investigator team over the course of several years as part of an on-call agreement with the University.

-Each renovation is designed to fit the unique needs of its users, maintaining necessary safety standards and accommodating state-of-the-art technology and equipment, specialized laboratory space and work areas for students and faculty.
+Each renovation is designed to fit the unique needs of its users, maintaining necessary safety standards and accommodating state-of-the-art technology and equipment, specialized laboratory space, and work areas for students and faculty.
+Highlighted projects include:

 Bowen 114-117 Laboratory Renovation

-Renovation to approximately 1,300 sf of existing laboratory space to support Quantum Initiative research including atomic physics experiments involving laser cooling and trapping of atoms.
+Renovation to approximately 1,300 sf of existing laboratory space to support research including atomic physics experiments involving laser cooling and trapping of atoms.

 Forrestal Flow Laboratory

-Renovation to existing Flow Lab at the Gas Dynamics Laboratory to accommodate a Aerolab Closed Circuit Wind Tunnel.
+Renovation to existing Flow Lab at the Gas Dynamics Laboratory to accommodate an Aerolab Closed Circuit Wind Tunnel.

 Icahn Laboratory 124-125